Why You Feel Down Every Winter - Seasonal Depression (SAD) and How to Fight It

 Disrupted Body Clock

 Changes in daylight hours disrupt the circadian rhythm (body clock), affecting sleep-wake cycles, hormone secretion, and body temperature regulation.
-(Books on seasonal mental health can help you learn more)
+In winter, the late sunrise makes "phase delay" more likely, where the internal clock shifts later.
+When the body is still in "night mode" at wake-up time, morning performance drops dramatically.
+Books on seasonal mental health can help you learn more.

 Coping Strategies